ctrl-alt-del/devenv/README.md

 Note that the latest version of Android Studio requires Gradle 2.2 and above; therefore, please make sure you have it installed.
 You can also follow the instruction of installing Gradle in [here](#gradle).

 Also, Android development requires [Java](#java),  please follow its instruction to install the it.
+Note that Android Studio would recommend using Oracle JDK instead of using OpenJDK.

 * [**Windows**](#android-studio-on-windows)
 * [**Mac**](#android-studio-on-mac)